CIS-SoftwareDesign-S21/pro-02-betterjukebot-davis-robb-chen-chen/README.md

-**Contribution:**
-    - Christian M. Davis:
+**Contributions:**

+* Christian M. Davis: Created the user persona, Tony, and the minimal project of the hello world bot for the first week.

-    - Darren Chen:
+* Darren Chen: Created the user persona, Barbra.

-    - Ju-Hung Chen:
+* Ju-Hung Chen: Created the user persona, Akari.

-    - Rebecca Robb:
+* Rebecca Robb: Created the user persona, Elleanna.
+Developed the vision statement with Christian.

+***